nav9/iRest/README.md

 # TODO
 * Reduce the strain rate value when watching a video.
 Program needs to detect the active window (https://stackoverflow.com/questions/52545937/how-can-i-list-all-open-x11-windows-on-gnu-linux-from-a-python-script, https://stackoverflow.com/questions/55547940/how-to-get-a-list-of-the-name-of-every-open-window, https://stackoverflow.com/questions/5262413/does-xlib-have-an-active-window-event).
 This could also be programmed with a computer vision algorithm, to check if the video is being played on YouTube.
-* Start iRest as a GUI using PySimpleGUI.
+* Start iRest as a GUI using PySimpleGUI or any other GUI.
 This would make it easier to pause the program and to view metrics.
 * Adding test cases.